The Centre for Resilience and Social Development

 Manal Elwan, MA, RP

-Manal is a certified psychotherapist (Q) specializing in mental health.
+Manal is a certified psychotherapist specializing in mental health.
 She has worked with children, adolescents, and adults.
 Her work experience and training focused on racialized discrimination, Human trafficking, crisis intervention, trauma-focused therapy, domestic violence victims, addiction and homelessness, acculturation, integration, and struggles facing newcomers to Canada.
 Manal has experience helping individuals manage low motivation, anxiety, social-emotional difficulties, body image issues, depressive symptoms, stress and much more.
 She believes in an individualized and collaborative approach where individuals have the opportunity to actively engage and reflect on their goals.
 Manal is a member of the Canadian Counselling & Psychotherapy Association (CCPA), College of Registered Psychotherapist of Ontario (CRPO)

-Youth and Family Outreach Worker
+Youth and Family Outreach Worker - Team Lead

 Student and Family Justice Worker